Heufneutje/PyHeufyBot/README.md

 PyHeufyBot
 ==========

-A rewrite of my Java bot [RE_HeufyBot](https://github.com/Heufneutje/RE_HeufyBot) in Python, using Twisted as IRC library.
+A rewrite of my Java IRC bot [RE_HeufyBot](https://github.com/Heufneutje/RE_HeufyBot) in Python, using Twisted as its IRC library.

 Not much to see here yet as the project is very much a WiP.
 If you wanna play around with it, do the following: